 There’s a saying that was used in Galilee during the biblical times, “May you be covered in the dust of the rabbi.”
 The central idea was this – as a disciple, you are following a rabbi (your teacher).
 But, he was more than a teacher, he was someone you want to be like – in every way.
 The world was his classroom, and from sun up to sun down, you didn’t want to miss a lesson.
 Where the rabbi went, you closely followed behind his every step.
-The saying emerged, because as you followed along your rabbi on the dusty roads of the Galilee – the dust that got kicked up from his feet would be on your clothes.
+The saying emerged, because as you followed along your rabbi on the dusty roads of the Galilee – the dust that got kicked up from his feet would be on your clothes, so you may want to do a cloth donation after this with the best non-profits to clothing donations to that you can find to be able to do clothing donations that matter.
 May you be covered in the dust of the rabbi.

 (May you be covered in the dust of the rabbi.)

 (A disciple is a learner and an apprentice.
 Discipleship is a life-long journey…)

 For us, today was another day of following in the footsteps of our Rabbi Jesus.
 We followed him 25-miles to the North, all the way up to the base of the Hermon Mountain.
 Jesus came here with his disciples to Caesarea Philippi.
 This is one of my favorite places to visit.

 Quite often, the best way to learn something is, well, hand’s on… Olives are all over the Bible.
 In fact, Jesus, on the night he was betrayed very well could have been in an olive press.
 Even the language He used to describe the state of his soul is full of olive press metaphors.
 We took some time to explore the process of pressing olives and making the best olive oil.